Food fight brings out the best in hospital staff

 Statewide, Goodman said as many as one in six children are part of a family that doesn’t have enough money to buy food.

-According to data collected in 2016, the child food insecurity rate in Routt County was 13.4 percent.
+According to data collected in 2016, the child food insecurity rate in Routt County was 13.4%.

 Through their food banks in Steamboat, Hayden and Oak Creek, Goodman said LiftUp provides supplemental snacks to about 700 children a week and summer lunches to about 150 children every week.